 Over the years Ken Howard has won many awards and accolades for his work, including at the John Moores and John Laing Exhibitions.
 He is arguably best known for his studio paintings.
 Works which display a highly skilful almost painterly-sketch-like quality, working with the light which streams in through his studio windows.

-At aged 80, Ken Howard continues to paint from his London studio, with his works held in public and private collections across the world.
 Public bodies which hold his work include the Guildhall Art Gallery, London, the Imperial War Museum and Army Museums, the City of London Corporation and the Brighton Museum and Art Gallery.